-Hostos' annual operating budget for the last 3 years has averaged \$92 million.
-The college's major cost center, as is the case with other CUNY colleges, is largely determined by personnel obligations, which account for approximately 84% of the budget (including fringe benefits).
-The remaining 16% of the operating budget is allotted to lease obligations, supplies, equipment, furniture, and recurring expenses such as maintenance contracts and software licenses.
-Table 2 shows the breakdown of PS and OTPS expenditures for FY2016-2018.
+Hostos' annual operating budget for the last 3 years has averaged \$96 million.
+The college's major cost center, as is the case with other CUNY colleges, is largely determined by personnel obligations, which account for approximately 85% of the budget (including fringe benefits).
+The remaining 15% of the operating budget is allotted to lease obligations, supplies, equipment, furniture, and recurring expenses such as maintenance contracts and software licenses.
+Table 2 shows the breakdown of PS and OTPS expenditures for FY 2016-17 through FY 2018-19.